jasonjoo2010/jasonjoo2010.github.io/content/2019/07/31/tbschedule.md

 # Intro
 TBSchedule is a non-centralised, zookeeper adapted, console included, task/strategy supported and light-weight scheduling-in-place library from taobao(taobao.com).
 It was released as an open source project in about (2010~2012) by Taobao in the website `http://code.taobao.org/p/tbschedule` (But it has been down in 2017), with no license given.
 And after that it seems that there is no further developing on it.

-It's not a common distributed scheduling framework like ones support external shell, uploaded jars, cross languages and etc. Its mail purpose is the scenarios of spring-quartz but don't settle for quartz's design of `High Availability` and `Clustering`.
+It's not a common distributed scheduling framework like ones support external shell, uploaded jars, cross languages and etc. Its main purpose is the scenarios of spring-quartz but don't settle for quartz's design of `High Availability` and `Clustering`.
 It's another choice to try with.

 Project location(Under Apache® License): https://github.com/jasonjoo2010/tbschedule